 - Passive speakers require speaker cables to be able to transfer audio signals from source components to the speaker.

 - As opposed to powered speakers, passive speaker systems are not all-in-one devices.
 This means they can not stand alone and produce any musical output as they depend on external sources of signal.

 - For larger performances requiring louder music such as concerts, you need larger passive loudspeakers.
 The speakers are perfect for bigger live performances.

 - They can also be wired to subwoofers.
 However, if more than two are connected, a separate crossover component may be needed to split the audio signals.

 - Since they require powering by external signal sources, proper matching in terms of impedance and other properties must be taken into consideration.
-However, they can be blown or damages if not properly matched with source components.
+However, they can be blown or damaged if not properly matched with source components.